Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 - Reviews: Created dates, summary, description, user name, rate, title, type, and status.

-- Coupons: Coupon date, code, description, name, customer groups, uses per coupon, discount amount, type discount, use per customer, and status.
+- Coupons: Coupon date, code, description, name, customer groups, uses per coupon, discount amount, type of discount, use per customer, and status.

 - Shipping: Shipping address (company, address1, address2, country, fax, telephone, state, zip code, city, and transaction)